weizhepei/CasRel/README.md

 4. **Train and select the model**

-   Specify the running mode and dataset at command line
+   Specify the running mode and dataset at the command line

    ```shell
    python run.py ---train=True --dataset=NYT
    ```

-   The model wieght that leads to best performance on validation set will be stored in `saved_weights/DATASET/`.
+   The model weights that lead to the best performance on validation set will be stored in `saved_weights/DATASET/`.

 5. **Evaluate on the test set**

-   Specify the test dataset at command line
+   Specify the test dataset at the command line

    ```shell
    python run.py --dataset=NYT